Ian Woo

 WORKS EXHIBITIONS PROFILE

 Woo studied painting at the Kent Institute of Art and Design in Canterbury (UK) in 1994.
-He received a Masters in European Fine Art at the Winchester School of Art (UK) in 1995 and a research practice DFA with RMIT University (Australia) in 2006.
+He received a Masters in European Fine Art at the Winchester School of Art (Spain and UK) in 1995 and a research practice DFA with RMIT University (Australia) in 2006.

 In 1999, Woo was the recipient of the UOB Painting of the Year award, Singapore in the Abstract category.
 He was also the Juror’s Choice for two consecutive years in South East Asia’s Philip Morris Award in 1999 and 2000.
 His Doctorate research was based on the ability of abstract painting to express notions of a continuous presence.

 Woo’s first solo exhibition Mental Images was held at the LASALLE Gallery in Singapore in 2000.
-Solo exhibitions include Haven’t Seen You Lately, Jendela (Visual Arts Space), The Esplanade, Singapore (2024); Joy of a preverbal dispenser, FOST Gallery, Singapore (2020); Emotional Things, The Esplanade Tunnel, Singapore (2018); Falling Off Plastic Chairs, Tomio Koyama Gallery, Singapore (2015); The Difference Between Your Mountain and My Couch, Tomio Koyama Gallery, 8/ Art Gallery, Tokyo, Japan (2014); and Ian Woo: A Review 1995 – 2011, Institute of Contemporary Arts Singapore, Singapore (2011).
+Solo exhibitions include Haven’t Seen You Lately, Jendela (Visual Arts Space), The Esplanade, Singapore (2024); Joy of a preverbal dispenser, FOST Gallery, Singapore (2020); Emotional Things, The Esplanade Tunnel, Singapore (2018); Falling Off Plastic Chairs, Tomio Koyama Gallery, Singapore (2015); and Ian Woo: A Review 1995 – 2011, Institute of Contemporary Arts Singapore, Singapore (2011).
 Selected recent group exhibitions include Siapa Nama Kamu, National Gallery Singapore, Singapore (2015); After Utopia, Singapore Art Museum, Singapore (2015); The Origin of Beauty: Dramatic Nostalgia, Busan Museum of Art, Korea (2014); and Market Forces – Erasure: From Conceptualism To Abstraction, Osage Gallery, Hong Kong (2014).

-Woo’s paintings were featured in the publication Art Cities of the Future: 21st Century Avant-Gardes, a publication by Phaidon in 2013.
+Woo’s paintings were featured in the Artforum issue of summer 2015 and the publication Art Cities of the Future: 21st Century Avant-Gardes, a publication by Phaidon in 2013.

 Woo lives and works in Singapore.